I69.00 - Unspecified sequelae of nontraumatic subarachnoid hemorrhage

-I69.00 is a billable ICD-10 code used to specify a medical diagnosis of unspecified sequelae of nontraumatic subarachnoid hemorrhage.
-The code is valid during the fiscal year 2023 from October 01, 2022 through September 30, 2023 for the submission of HIPAA-covered transactions.
+I69.00 is a billable diagnosis code used to specify a medical diagnosis of unspecified sequelae of nontraumatic subarachnoid hemorrhage.
+The code is valid during the current fiscal year for the submission of HIPAA-covered transactions from October 01, 2023 through September 30, 2024.
 The code is exempt from present on admission (POA) reporting for inpatient admissions to general acute care hospitals.

 I69.00 is a sequela code, includes a 7th character and should be used for complications that arise as a direct result of a condition like unspecified e of nontraumatic subarachnoid hemorrhage.
 According to ICD-10-CM Guidelines a "sequela" code should be used for chronic or residual conditions that are complications of an initial acute disease, illness or injury.
 The most common sequela is pain.
 Usually, two diagnosis codes are needed when reporting sequela.
 The first code describes the nature of the sequela while the second code describes the sequela or late effect.